RollinsACM/lego-robots-lab/README.md

 Beginner lab for coding MindStorm robots in Java

 ## Prep
+This lab only works on Windows laptops (sorry, Mac!).
 Download everything in the software folder.
-Note: Even if you have Java installed, download this version.
-32-bit Java is needed for the bots.
+Note: Download the provided 32-bit Java even if you already have Java installed.

 ## Enjoy!